kgebreki/Pig-Game/README.md

-# ksgebrekirstos98-Pig-Game
+# Pig-Game
-Pig Dice Game created using Vanilla JavaScript
+Pig Dice Game created using Vanilla JavaScript as part of a complete Vanilla JS course on Udemy by [Jonas Schmedtmann](https://github.com/jonasschmedtmann/complete-javascript-course)